Who's Nailin' Paylin?: Reception

 The film received mainly negative reviews.
 Critic John Patterson of The Guardian says that "the script's literary values are close to nil, and its political jabs... are often [close] to infantile."
 Patterson's review also cites "ridiculous dialogue" such as "Drill, baby, drill!" and "I'm speaking in tongues!"

 On the other hand, the film's star Lisa Ann has received widespread attention for the role, including interviews by Marie Claire, Entertainment Tonight, and on radio shows.
-In the interview in Marie Claire, Lisa Ann reports that fans have been supportive of the movie, calling it "shrewd" and "funny".
+In the interview in Marie Claire, Lisa Ann said that fans were supportive of the movie, calling it "shrewd" and "funny".
 The actress also feels the film has a "much broader range" than most adult films.

 When asked about the possibility of backlash, Lisa Ann replied, "Maybe some crazy right-wing activist will try and burn my house down...
 But I put myself in that target spot and it is what it is."

 On the America's Newsroom program on October 13, Fox News personality Megyn Kelly said that the film is "disgusting, it's dirty -- [the American people] wouldn't want to see it", and questioned the project's legality.
 Later in the program, defense attorney David Wohl said that the film could be viewed as "a political hit piece", in which case it might be legally actionable.

 On November 1, 2008, the Masked Avengers comedy duo prank called Palin by pretending to be Nicolas Sarkozy.
 (See main article, The Masked Avengers' prank on Sarah Palin.)
 "Sarkozy" commented that he enjoyed seeing "the documentary on your life, Hustlers Who's Nailin' Paylin?", to which the real Palin replied, "oh good, thank you".

 On the British comedy quiz show QI, comedian Jimmy Carr opined that the film is "very good" and "it's a look-ee like-ee, but it'll do".